iotblackbelt/noderededgemodule/node-red-contrib-azure-iot-edge-module/README.md

 ```
 > Replace **<node-red installation directory in your container>** by the directory that was used to install Node-RED in the container.

+The Dockerfile template in this repository contains examples for different platforms.